pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 -- these classes will call the specified parser to parse the argument/flag into the type of object that you want.

-For instance, let's say we want to parse the input format of the form:
+For instance, let's say you want to parse the input format of the form:
 ```
 NAME_ARG [p-PRIORITY]
 ```